Sara M. Butler

 Dr. Butler is open to accepting new PhD students whose geographic focus is medieval England, particularly those with thematic interests in women / gender, marriage, law, medicine, and/or violence.
 Those who are interested in applying to work with Dr. Butler, should reach out by email first to discuss research possibilities.

-Her interests outside the classroom involve reading Canadian-authored fiction, cycling, travel in Europe, crocheting, and hanging out with her family and three dogs.
+Her interests outside the classroom involve reading Canadian-authored fiction, cycling, travel in Europe, crocheting, and hanging out with her family and two dogs.

 the Language of abuse